Leonardo-Boss/suckless-site/sta.li/faq.md

 ----------------------------------------------
 Several people argue (with implicitly requiring ABI-stability) that dynamically linked executables benefit from security fixes in libraries they depend on.
-This is true to some extend, but if there is a security flaw in a dynamically linked library, all programs are affected as well; whereas statically executables aren't.
+While this is true to some extent, statically linked executables aren't en-masse affected by vulnerabilities in the dynamic libraries installed on your system in the first place.

 We know that there is some overhead in re-compiling all affected executables if a dependent library is insecure, but we don't see this as a critical